Lindaland

 posted February 20, 2026 03:14 PM Click Here to See the Profile for Randall Edit/Delete Message Reply w/Quote

-There are a few other laws that can be used, including the Tariff Act of 1930 and of 1974 under Section 301.
-It was actually a win because the Court gave its thumbs up to tariffs—just not under that law being used because tariffs aren’t specifically
+There are a few other mechanisms that can be used, such as Section 301.
+It was actually a win because the Court gave its thumbs up to tariffs in its dissent—just not under that law being used because tariffs aren’t specifically

 mentioned.
 Of course, Dems are lying about the ruling.
 The Court did not address the return of collected taxes, so it affects only the future.
 Section 301 is more cumbersome to implement.